Book a meeting

 • Adware in utility apps: Malicious actors often inject adware into popular utility apps available through unofficial channels.
 These apps then display excessive advertisements or redirect users to malicious websites.

-• Credential theft via social media apps: By injecting keylogging malware into social media apps, attackers can capture usernames, passwords, and other sensitive information.
+• Credential theft via social media apps: By injecting keylogging malware into social media and dating apps, attackers can capture usernames, passwords, and other sensitive information.

 • Remote access trojans (RATs): RATs are modified versions of commonly used remote assistance software that attackers can use to access the device without user awareness.
 They aren’t typically the target app but target other apps on the device.